mineLdiver/EnviroSound/README.md

 # EnviroSound [b1.7.3]

-### This is severely bugged at this point, it won't run.
+### This is severely bugged at this point.
 It will be fixed later.

 A Minecraft mod that provides realistic sound attenuation, reverberation, and absorption through blocks.